Wasserstein projection estimators for circular distributions: Numerical results

-Figures~\ref{fig_wC} and \ref{fig_wC2} plot the ratio of the mean squared errors of the $L^1$ and $L^2$ Wasserstein projection estimators to that of the maximum likelihood estimator with respect to $n$ and $\rho$, respectively.
+Specifically, the ratios are plotted against the sample size $n$ in Figure~\ref{fig_wC}, and against the concentration parameter $\rho$ in Figure~\ref{fig_wC2}.
 Note that the mean squared errors do not depend on $\mu$ due to shift invariance.
 Again, the Wasserstein projection estimators attain estimation accuracy comparable to the maximum likelihood estimator, except when $\rho$ is very close to one.